RohanLone/Portfolio/index.md

 Here are the steps I took:

-1. `Data preprocessing:` I cleaned the data by removing any null values and replacing them with the mean of the corresponding column.
+1. `DATA PREPROCESSINH:` I cleaned the data by removing any null values and replacing them with the mean of the corresponding column.
-2. `Data visualization:` I used the Seaborn library to visualize the data and identify any potential trends or patterns.
+2. `DATA VISUALIZATION:` I used the Seaborn library to visualize the data and identify any potential trends or patterns.
-3. `Data modeling:` I trained a variety of machine learning models, including random forest, gradient boosting, AdaBoost, and LightGBM.
+3. `DATA MODELING:` I trained a variety of machine learning models, including random forest, gradient boosting, AdaBoost, and LightGBM.
-4. `Model evaluation:` I evaluated the performance of the models using a variety of metrics, including accuracy, precision, and recall.
+4. `MODEL EVALUATION:` I evaluated the performance of the models using a variety of metrics, including accuracy, precision, and recall.
-5. `Hyperparameter tuning:` I tuned the hyperparameters of the random forest and LightGBM models to improve their accuracy.
+5. `HYPERPARAMETER TUNING:` I tuned the hyperparameters of the random forest and LightGBM models to improve their accuracy.

 The final model achieved an accuracy of 87%.
 This means that the model was able to correctly predict whether a water sample was fit for human consumption with a 87% accuracy.
 This model can be used to monitor water quality and identify potential problems.
 It can also be used to educate the public about the importance of water quality.